citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 Required:

-- `reboot_duration` (Number) Approximate maximum duration over which the reboot cycle runs, in minutes.
-Set to `-1` to skip reboot, and perform image update on the VDAs on next shutdown.
+- `reboot_duration` (Number) Approximate maximum duration over which the reboot cycle runs, in minutes. -> **Note** Set to `-1` to skip reboot, and perform image update on the VDAs on next shutdown.
 Set to `0` to reboot all machines immediately.

 Optional:

 - `warning_duration` (Number) Time in minutes prior to a machine reboot at which a warning message is displayed in all user sessions on that machine.
-When omitted, no warning about reboot will be displayed in user session.
+When omitted, no warning about reboot will be displayed in user session.-> **Note** When `reboot_duration` is set to `-1`, if a warning message should be displayed, `warning_duration` has to be set to `-1` to show the warning message immediately.-> **Note** When `reboot_duration` is not set to `-1`, `warning_duration` cannot be set to `-1`.
 - `warning_message` (String) Warning message displayed in user sessions on a machine scheduled for a reboot.
 The optional pattern '%m%' is replaced by the number of minutes until the reboot.
 - `warning_repeat_interval` (Number) Number of minutes to wait before showing the reboot warning message again.